Back injury prevention in the workplace.

 - Pain that radiates down the leg (sciatica)

-- Numbness or tingling in legs
+- Stiffness, muscle spasms or numbness in legs

 Understanding the causes helps you take preventive action.